exasol/test-db-builder-java/doc/user_guide/user_guide.md

 #### Creating an Exasol User who can log in

-In most integration tests you need need user accounts able to log in.
+In most integration tests you need user accounts able to log in.
 In Exasol for example the user needs the system privilege `CREATE SESSION` in order to log in.

 So the following code